 More threats will follow until Trump has got what he wants: TTIP-through-the-backdoor.
 After all, Trump has repeatedly proved himself to be untrustworthy, and is already expanding what was apparently agreed with Junker to include agriculture – where Trump’s team want to get rid of strong food safety standards such as bans on chlorine-washed chicken and hormones in beef. .

 TTIP was clearly rejected by the people of Europe because it would have undermined our food standards, our public services, our ability to protect the environment, the ability to regulate pharmaceutical corporations or the big tech industry.
 Yet Trump and those close to him have made very clear that that is the very agenda they want to incorporate into their trade strategy.
 How can this possibly end well?

 The European Commission has no mandate for this agenda and President Junker has no authority to negotiate trade terms with Trump.
-We demand the Commission draws up an open and transparent mandate for discussion among Europe’s governments and people before committing to any new trade terms with the US.
+We demand the Commission not to open any trade negotiations with the US without a mandate nor to commit to any new trade terms with the US without a mandate.
 We also demand that the EU, which speaks regularly and forcefully about the importance of multilateral trade rules, does not agree any changes with Trump for WTO rules outside of a democratic and transparent process involving all of the countries of the World Trade Organisation (WTO).